mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![deploy-branch](img/deploy-branch.png)

 * **Experience**
-    **New deployment experience**: when you click the "Deploy" button a new modal appears to inform about deployment progress.
+    **New deployment experience**: when you click the "Deploy" button a new modal appears to inform you about deployment progress.

     ![deploy-modal](img/deploy-modal.png)